MaurerErik/power-data-downloader/README.md

 ## Additional Notes

 -Redundancy: Running the script multiple times can help prevent data loss due to failed attempts.
 For example, scheduling the script at 6 PM, 7 PM and 8 PM Berlin time adds redundancy in case of network issues.
--Data Archiving: The project automatically detects previously downloaded data to prevent duplication in archives.
+-Data Archiving: The tool automatically detects previously downloaded data to prevent duplication in archives.
 It also automatically detects previously failed download or data processing attempts and retries to download these cases in case it is run again.